Dev guideRecipesAPI ReferenceChangelog

 Enable preview mode

-To enable preview mode and sync preview URLs, configure the AddContentGraph service.
+Enable preview mode and sync preview URLs by configuring the AddContentGraph service.

 services.AddContentGraph(options =>